People Power Revolution: Commemoration

-In Culture and the Arts
+In culture and the arts

-In 1986 a few months after February a music video starring various artists was released called, "Handog ng Pilipino Sa Mundo".
+In 1986 a few months after February a music video starring various artists was released called, "Handog ng Pilipino Sa Mundo" (Filipino's Gift to the World).
 It was written by Apo Hiking Society singer Jim Paredes and performed by numerous artists, and showed martial law heroes Jose W. Diokno, Lorenzo M. Tañada, Rene Saguisag, Butz Aquino, Joe Burgos, and Pres.
 Aquino with Vice-president Doy Laurel during their campaign.

-In 2003, the Radio Broadcast of the Philippine People Power Revolution was inscribed in the United Nations Educational, Scientific and Cultural Organization (UNESCO) Memory of the World Register, which is the official documentary heritage list of the United Nations (UN)'s educational and scientific body.
+In 2003, the Radio Broadcast of the Philippine People Power Revolution was inscribed in the United Nations Educational, Scientific and Cultural Organization (UNESCO) Memory of the World International Register.